 Students will need to purchase the most up-to-date learning materials for each of the exams studied.
 It’s a good idea to check with the tuition provider before purchasing any learning materials, as these may be included in their tuition costs.

-Learning material costs for exams in 2021Costs for the 2021 learning materials will look a bit different from previous years.
 As part of the move to digital learning materials, we are able to offer our materials in bundles which include the relevant permitted texts.
-View the costs for 2021 learning materials here.

-Where costs are being covered by an employer, our invoices will be sent to the qualified person responsible for training (QPRT) or authorised training principal unless we are notified otherwise.
-Employers can email firstname.lastname@example.org to nominate an alternative contact or call +44 (0)1908 248 250.
+Where costs are being covered by an employer, our annual invoices will be sent to the qualified person responsible for training (QPRT) or authorised training principal unless we are notified otherwise.
+These will be issued near to the end of the calendar year and will include all students in a training agreement during that year.
+Employers can contact us for support.